-Nasdaq Riga takes a decision on admission of securities to trading on the First North within 3 months following receipt of all required documents and information.
+Nasdaq Riga takes a decision on admission of securities to trading on the First North within three months following receipt of all required documents and information.

 7. Corporate Governance

-Companies listed in the Riga Stock Exchange shall follow and implement the Corporate Governance Code, dated 2021, which, among others, supplements the corporate governance recommendations previously introduced by the Principles of Corporate Governance and Recommendations on their Implementation, approved by Nasdaq Riga in 2010.
-These guidelines govern all important corporate issues of listed entities, including convening and managing shareholders meetings, composition of supervisory council and board, remuneration policies and internal controls of listed entities.
-Rules provide imperative requirements for sharing information with shareholders and the promotion of effective shareholder involvement in decision-making processes.
+Companies listed on Nasdaq Riga shall follow and implement the Corporate Governance Code, dated 2021, which, among others, supplements the corporate governance recommendations previously introduced by the Principles of Corporate Governance and Recommendations on their Implementation, approved by Nasdaq Riga in 2010.
+These guidelines govern all-important corporate issues of listed entities, including convening and managing shareholders meetings, the composition of the supervisory council and board, remuneration policies, and internal controls of listed entities.
+The Corporate Governance Code provides imperative requirements for sharing information with shareholders and the promotion of effective shareholder involvement in decision-making processes.

-Nasdaq Baltics has emphasized environmental criteria in commencing listing of green bonds of several issuers.
-The Nasdaq Baltic Bond List currently includes three Green bond offerings.
+Also, Nasdaq Baltics has emphasized environmental criteria in commencing the listing of green bonds of several issuers.
+The Nasdaq Baltic Bond List currently includes 11 sustainable bond offerings.
 In 2015 Latvia’s Latvenergo was the first in Nasdaq Baltics and the first state-owned energy company in Eastern Europe to offer green bonds.
 Since then, a number of companies (including, Latvian development finance institution ALTUM and Latvian electricity transmission operator Augstsprieguma tikls) have commenced a series of issues of green bonds.
 Rules of bond issues contain a set of standards for a company’s operations that environmentally and socially conscious investors have used to screen potential investments.

-Listed companies are required to comply with various ongoing reporting obligations, which vary based on whether the securities are included on the regulated market or alternative market Firth North.
+Listed companies are required to comply with various ongoing reporting obligations, which vary based on whether the securities are included in the regulated market or alternative market Firth North.

 In addition to the reporting requirements provided in the Financial Instruments Market Law, there are also reporting requirements provided in the Rules of Nasdaq.

-Moreover, both listed and unlisted companies will need to ensure that they meet the ongoing obligations under Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (MAR), as a breach of MAR by an individual or legal person is a civil offence punishable by a fine and administrative sanction.
+Moreover, both listed and unlisted companies will need to ensure that they meet the ongoing obligations under Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (MAR), as a breach of MAR by an individual or legal person is a civil offense punishable by a fine and administrative sanction.

-The companies whose securities are listed on a regulated market of Nasdaq Riga must publish their audited annual reports prepared in accordance with the IFRS within 4 months of its financial year end and unaudited interim reports prepared in accordance with the IFRS within 2 months of the interim financial period.
+The companies whose securities are listed on a regulated market of Nasdaq Riga must publish their audited annual reports prepared in accordance with the IFRS within four months of its financial year end and unaudited interim reports prepared in accordance with the IFRS within two months of the interim financial period.

-The companies whose securities are listed on alternative market First North must publish their audited annual reports not later that on the day on which, in accordance with the regulatory acts of the registration country of the issuer, the annual report is to be audited and/or approved, and unaudited semi-annual reports within 3 months of the end of the reporting period.
+The companies whose securities are listed on the alternative market First North must publish their audited annual reports not later than on the day on which, in accordance with the regulatory acts of the registration country of the issuer, the annual report is to be audited and/or approved, and unaudited semi-annual reports within three months of the end of the reporting period.

-Companies with securities listed on the regulated market of Nasdaq Riga or on the First North alternative market are also subject to various periodic reporting requirement, including the obligation to publish the inside information in accordance with the requirements of MAR.
+Companies with securities listed on the regulated market of Nasdaq Riga or on the First North alternative market are also subject to various ad hoc reporting requirements, including the obligation to publish the inside information in accordance with the requirements of MAR.

 Companies with securities listed on the Nasdaq Riga regulated market are required to disclose, inter alia, information about: changes in the issuer’s management board, supervisory board or auditors; changes of the issuer’s legal address or actual location of the office; all proposed changes in the rights or liabilities of holders of securities; the court or arbitration proceedings which have been initiated by the issuer or against the issuer (provided that such proceedings are affecting or may affect the price of the issuer’s listed securities); initiation of legal protection, insolvency or liquidation of the issuer, its parent company or its material subsidiary; the issuer’s intention to seek for secondary listing on another regulated market; all circumstances and events that have materially affected or which could materially affect the issuer’s business or financial standing; convening of shareholders’ or bondholders meeting; payment of dividends; increase or reduction of share capital and acquisition of its own shares; issuance of debt securities; significant changes in the issuer’s shareholders, and other significant events.

-Disclosure requirements for the companies whose securities are listed alternative market First North are less stringent and, inter alia, includes disclosure of information about: changes in the issuer’s management board, supervisory board or auditors; convening of shareholders’ or bondholders meeting; increase or reduction of share capital; the issuer’s intention to seek for admission to trading of its securities on another multilateral trading facility or a regulated market, and other significant events.
+Disclosure requirements for the companies whose securities are listed on alternative market First North are less stringent and, inter alia, includes disclosure of information about: changes in the issuer’s management board, supervisory board, or auditors; convening of shareholders’ or bondholders meeting; increase or reduction of share capital; the issuer’s intention to seek for admission to trading of its securities on another multilateral trading facility or a regulated market; and other significant events.